wayfair-incubator/Gossip/README.md

 For more detailed examples, consult the documentation.

+Full library documentation can be found at the [docs site](https://wayfair-incubator.github.io/Gossip/)

 ## Roadmap

 See the [open issues](https://github.com/wayfair-incubator/Gossip/issues) for a list of proposed features (and known issues).